pilcrowonpaper/copenhagen/random-values.md

 }
 ```

 The safest approach is to use rejection sampling, where a random value is repeatedly generated until its under the maximum.
 To increase the likelihood the value is under the maximum, we can only generate the maximum number bits required to represent the maximum.
 For example, if the maximum is 10, we would only have to generate 4 bits.
-In the code below, we're gnerating a random byte and then masking the 4 leading bits to get 4 random bits (8-4=4).
+In the code below, we're generating a random byte and then masking the 4 leading bits to get 4 random bits (8-4=4).

 ```go
 import (